Kobusvdwalt/weakly-supervised-segmentation/README.md

     Preprocess the datasets by running /data/voc2012_preprocess.py and /data/cityscapes_preprocess.py

 Step 7:
-    Train a classifier by running /classification_multiclass/train.py
+    Train a classifier by running /training/[name of training script].py